TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 ``Python/pythonrun.c``.

-How can I evaluate an arbitrary Python expression from C?
+How can I evaluate an arbitrary Python expression kutoka C?
 ---------------------------------------------------------

-Call the function :c:func:`PyRun_String` from the previous question with the start symbol :c:data:`Py_eval_input`; it parses an expression, evaluates it and returns its value.
+Call the function :c:func:`PyRun_String` kutoka the previous question with the start symbol :c:data:`Py_eval_input`; it parses an expression, evaluates it and returns its value.

-How do I extract C values from a Python object?
+How do I extract C values kutoka a Python object?
 -----------------------------------------------

 That depends on the object's type.
 If it's a tuple, :c:func:`PyTuple_Size`